LAlibrary/LAportfolio/README.md

 **Full detailed report with collaboration details can be found [here](https://drive.google.com/file/d/1_qGVklQ63YEqS1izuqWtauyE7r7hO4A6/view?usp=drive_link).**

 ## Natural Language Processing: Coachella Sentiment Tweet Analysis
-The goal of this report is to perform sentiment analysis to better understand what users think about the music festival Coachella, with emphasis on “negative” and “positive” tweets.
+Using Python, the goal of this report is to perform sentiment analysis to better understand what users think about the music festival Coachella, with emphasis on “negative” and “positive” tweets.
 The dataset used is a Kaggle dataset sourced by Social Media Data consisting of 2015 Coachella tweets.
 The festival has a strong social media presence that can be applicable in the field of data mining and natural language processing (NLP).
 Machine learning methods, word clouds, and a multinomial logistic regression were implemented with additional help from Python libraries such as TextBlob and NLTK.

 [Click Here to see full PowerPoint Slides and learn more ](https://csulb-my.sharepoint.com/:p:/r/personal/lynette_alvarado_student_csulb_edu/Documents/Coachella%20_%20LynetteProject.pptx?d=w2233429747b9434a870441dc44f6310f&csf=1&web=1&e=mDFdhh)